 A) If the organization wants to send out a one-time mailing of 200 or more pieces of identical mail, or 50 pounds of identical matter, then bulk mailing should be used.
-The guidelines for preparation of bulk-rate third class mailings and basic sorting instructions are available at the Finance and Business Committee Office.
+The guidelines for preparation of bulk- rate third class mailings and basic sorting instructions are available at the Finance Committee Office.
 These guidelines are applicable to direct, 3-digit, state, and "mixed states" mailings.
 The stamps, rubber bands, and stampings are done at Central Stores.
 Final preparations of the mailing should be done at Central Stores.
 If your organization wishes to use an off-campus mailing service, a Control Number, available at Central Stores, must be used.
 Call Mail Services at Central Stores if there are any additional questions or to find out what restrictions apply.
 A separate A.S.
 Requisition for a Purchase Order made payable to "Regents/Central Stores" must be completed in order to encumber funds for the postal charges before the bulk mail may be sent.
 Remember to include your A.S.
-Perm Number in the Description area of the requisition.
+PERM Number in the Description area of the requisition.
 Each one-time mailing will require a separate P.O., since Mail Services cannot set up an "Open P.O." system.

 CLAUSE 10.
-STA TRAVEL, INC.
+SANTA BARBARA TRAVEL BUREAU

-- A) If the organization wishes to use the service of STA Travel and wants to purchase the lowest airfare available for you, these guidelines must be followed for domestic travel: - STEP 1.
-Fill out a Purchase Order requisition at least one month before your departure date and obtain travel approval from Finance and Business Committee before doing anything else! - STEP 2.
-AFTER Finance and Business Committee has approved the travel, make the airline reservation.
+A) If the organization wishes to use the service of Santa Barbara Travel Bureau and wants to purchase the lowest airfare available for you, these guidelines must be followed for domestic travel:

+STEP 1.
+Fill out a Purchase Order requisition at least one month before your departure date and obtain travel approval from Finance Committee before doing anything else!

+STEP 2.
+After the Finance Committee has approved the travel, make the airline reservation.
 Days of travel for the lowest fare are Monday through Thursdays or staying over a Saturday night.
-If paying by a Purchase Order, STA strongly suggests that you make a reservation first, and hold the seats.
+If paying by a Purchase Order, Santa Barbara Travel Bureau strongly suggests that you make a reservation first, and hold the seats.
 Even though a seat is being held and a quote given, the airlines have the right to change times and prices at any time.
-The only way to secure a price is to purchase at the same time as the reservation. - STEP 3.
+The only way to secure a price is to purchase at the same time as the reservation.

+STEP 3.
 Be careful to differentiate refundable and non-refundable tickets.
-Non-refundable tickets cannot be changed after purchase. - STEP 4.
-If there are any further questions concerning purchasing a ticket from STA, call 893-5151.
+Non-refundable tickets cannot be changed after purchase.

+STEP 4.
+If there are any further questions concerning purchasing a ticket from Santa Barbara Travel Bureau, call 805-969-7746.